Improwised/kb.repairrabbit.github.io/content/Employees/what-if-any-of-an-employees-forget-the-login-details-or-password-of-the-software.md

 draft= false
 +++

-Password can be Changed and the new changes will be sent automatically to Employee on their registered email.
+Password can be changed and new changes will be sent automatically to Employee on his registered email.

-To change this password:
+To change the password:

 "Employee"
 ![What, if any, of an employees forget the login details or password of the software?](/images/employees/how_to_change_password_for_exsisting_employee/go_to_employees.png)